QUT-AMS/Constitution/README.md

   - **8.1.6** Have the power to fill casual vacancies created during its term of office, following the AGM, subject to their confirmation at the next GM of the Club.
   - **8.1.7** Be responsible for keeping records of all the Club’s proceedings.
   - **8.1.8** Handle and keep records of all the Club’s finances.
-  - **8.1.9** Maintain regular contact with the Guild
+  - **8.1.9** Maintain regular contact with the Guild.
-  - **8.1.10** Ensure the Club abides by all relevant Guild regulations, policies, and terms of reference
+  - **8.1.10** Ensure the Club abides by all relevant Guild regulations, policies, and terms of reference.
   - **8.1.11** Any executive who is a member of the Admin team who resigns from their position are expected to provide a full handover to the new person fulfilling their role.
 - **8.2** All Executive Members must fulfill their roles as per the role descriptions document, available on the QUT AMS GitHub profile.